1,413: Private Automobile Usage

 For the Employee's Convenience:

-Unless specifically authorized in writing by the employee's supervisor for the employer's convenience, an employee who makes a single trip greater than 200 miles (round trip) shall use a State Motor Pool vehicle or rental car instead of a personal vehicle if either option is less expensive than the use of a personal vehicle.
-If a personal vehicle is used for the convenience, the employee will be reimbursed at one-half the standard mileage reimbursement rate for which a deduction is allowed for travel under federal income tax laws.
+Unless specifically authorized in writing by the employee’s supervisor for the employer’s convenience, an employee who makes a single trip greater than 200 miles (round trip) shall use a State Motor Pool vehicle or rental car instead of a personal vehicle if either option is less expensive than the use of a personal vehicle.
+If a personal vehicle is used for the convenience of the employee, the employee will be reimbursed at one-half the standard mileage reimbursement rate for which a deduction is allowed for travel under federal income tax laws.
 Airfare in lieu of the mileage reimbursement rate should be claimed when it is the least expensive travel reimbursement rate.

 For the University's Convenience:

-- When the use of a personal vehicle for the convenience of the University is approved and the travel exceeds 75 miles (one way), travel expense reimbursement will be made in accordance with Sections 1,401, where applicable.
+- When the use of a personal vehicle for the convenience of the University is approved and the travel exceeds 75 miles (one way), travel expense reimbursement will be made in accordance with Section 1,401, where applicable.

 If two employees travel in a private vehicle on university business, only one employee is entitled to mileage reimbursement.

 Gas Receipt Reimbursement: The University does not reimburse employees on gas receipts for personal car usage.
 The employee will be reimbursed based on the standard mileage reimbursement rates provided by the GSA.
 The University will reimburse employees for gas receipts submitted for rental cars and/or university cars.
 Gas receipts must substantiate the amount claimed.